-In determining executive compensation for 2017, our Compensation Committee considered the overwhelming stockholder support for the "say-on-pay" proposal received at the 2016 annual meeting of stockholders.
+In determining executive compensation for 2018, our Compensation Committee considered the over 95% stockholder support for the "say-on-pay" proposal received at the 2017 annual meeting of stockholders.
 As a result, our Compensation Committee continued to apply the same effective principles and philosophy it has used in previous years in determining executive compensation and will continue to consider stockholder concerns and feedback in the future.
-Further, at the 2017 annual meeting of stockholders, stockholders again overwhelmingly endorsed the Company's executive compensation by voting over 95% in favor of such compensation.
+At the 2018 annual meeting of stockholders, stockholders endorsed the Company's executive compensation by voting over 74% in favor of such compensation.
+Although we received majority support in 2018 for say-on-pay, this level of support was lower than the above 90% favorable vote in each of the previous seven years.